-As a webinar attendees there are things you can do to help make the experience better for yourself and other audience members.
-In no particular order, here are some suggestions for you the next time you attend a webinar.
+As webinar attendees, there are things you can do to help make the experience better for yourself and other audience members whether it be in free or paid webinars.

-- Actively participate – provide your input to polling questions.
+Provide your input to polling questions.
 Respond to requests for comments or questions.
 Let your presenter know what you are most interested in.
-If they stray off topic, help them by writing what you want to hear more about.
+If they stray off-topic, help them by writing what you want to hear more about.
 Don’t wait until it’s time to give post-event feedback to say “I wish you had talked more about x.”
 Don’t wish it… Suggest it during the meeting!